ssfsx17/ffpnp/Jobs/BlueMage.md

 ### Blue Magic T3

+- Lilith Slap (10 MP) (single) - Two separate status attempts.
+The first attempt is to inflict the Silence status.
+The second attempt is to inflict the Immobilize status (4).
+Each one rolls for Magic Accuracy separately.
 - Off-Guard (19 MP) (single) - Causes Broken Armor status.
 - Roulette (1 MP) (special) - From the set of both the party and the enemies, randomly select one combatant.
 Attempt to instantly-kill that combatant at -50 Magic Accuracy.
 - Sandstorm (12 MP) (single) - Intellect * Level magical earth damage, and attempt to cause Blind status.